Categorical absorptions of singularities and degenerations

-Now assume~$X$ has a single node.
-It suffices to show \ref{item:mnf-nf} $\implies$ \ref{item:mnf-qmnf}; {in other words that when the right-hand side of~\eqref{eq:class-groups} is~$\Z$, the map in~\eqref{eq:class-groups}} is nonzero if and only it has finite cokernel, which is obvious. \end{proof}
+Now assume that~$X$ has a single node.
+It suffices to show \ref{item:mnf-nf}~$\implies$~\ref{item:mnf-qmnf}.
+This implication is equivalent to the statement that the map in~\eqref{eq:class-groups} is nonzero if and only it has finite cokernel, which is obvious because its target is~$\ZZ$. \end{proof}

 Finally, we state a criterion for a nodal threefold~$X$ to be maximally nonfactorial in terms of a small resolution by an algebraic space.